JakaCikac/gridland/doc/simulation.md

 Misc options
 -----------

- * `title` - the title of the game, visible in server window
+ * `title` - the title of the simulation, visible in server window